daredevilgeek/100-days-of-code/log.md

 # Making a third attempt!
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R2D35: Feb 8 2018

+**Today's Progress**: A couple of hours playing CodeWars, even levelled up!
+Trying to learn tactics other than for/if.

 ## R2D34: Feb 7 2018

 **Today's Progress**: Home late, so spent some time playing CodeWars to brush up on my problem solving skills.